And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 Trump's saying, well, because I'm a more capable person than she is.

-And we know that the women that work in the Obama administration do indeed get shortchanged on salary compared to the men.
+And we know that the women that work in the Obama administration do indeed get short-changed on salary compared to the men.

 And don't we know that about Hillary's office too?

-Haven't we heard that about Hill?
+Haven't we heard that about him?

-Isn't it true that the women in Hillary, their Senate office did not make nearly what the men made?
+Isn't it true that the women in Hillary, their Senate office, did not make nearly what the men made?

-I'll repeat it.
+Yeah, yeah, yeah, I'll repeat it.

-Something I would like to see.
+I said, I have this something I would like to see.

 The first Democrat debates, October, did you say the 13th?